- Review how the foreclosure process works.

-If you are current on your first mortgage and become delinquent on your home equity loan (which is a form of second mortgage), the second mortgage lender has the legal right to foreclose on your house and property.
+If you are current on your first mortgage and become delinquent on your second mortgage, the second mortgage lender (also called a "junior mortgage" holder) has the legal right to foreclose on your house and property.
 However, it may not do so because of economic reasons, which I will discuss below.

 Here is the good news: Lenders do not like to foreclose on mortgages because foreclosure offers a poor economic return.
 Lenders foreclose only as a way of limiting losses on a defaulted loan.